rgbque/koroxyz/README.md

 ---
 ### Credits

-KoroXYZ is partially based on the original KoroGold extension created by require.
+KoroGold++ [KoroXYZ] is partially based on the original KoroGold extension created by require.
 This project wouldn’t exist without that foundation, and credit is given respectfully to the original creator.

 All modern UI changes, rewrites, fixes, and ongoing updates are developed by Lapis.